nathanmarz/specter-wiki/List-of-Navigators.md

 ### FIRST

 `FIRST` navigates to the first element of a collection.
-If the collection is a map, returns the key-value pair `[key value]`.
+If the collection is a map, returns a key-value pair `[key value]`.
 If the collection is empty, navigation stops.

 ```clojure
 => (select-one FIRST (range 5))